unfor19/terraform-multienv/README.md

      <br>**IMPORTANT**: The names of the secrets are not arbitrary, make sure you set them as shown in the example below
      ![github-secrets-example](https://unfor19-tfmultienv.s3-eu-west-1.amazonaws.com/assets/github-secrets-example.png)

-1. Deploy the infrastructure - Commit and push the changes to your repository
+1. Deploying the infrastructure - Commit and push changes to your repository

    ```bash
    git checkout dev